systembolaget/Physical-computing-liquid-crystal-transistor-resistor-tutorial-10a-Thermochromic-display/README.md

 # Physical computing liquid crystal transistor resistor tutorial - Thermochromic-display

-A somewhat magic calm technology display, heating thermochromic film with a resistor-heater, controlled by a linear potentiometer and N-channel MOSFET
+A somewhat magic calm technology display - heating thermochromic film with a resistor-heater, controlled by a linear potentiometer and N-channel MOSFET

 ### Result